repetier/Repetier-Firmware/src/ArduinoDUE/AdditionalArduinoFiles/README.txt

 The Due implementation of the default arduino disables the watchdog feature at startup.
 Due to ARM limitation, it is not possible to enable a watchdog once it is disabled.
 For that reason, the watchdog feature does not work with default Arduino installation.

+Also some other boards like the Alligator board need their own variants, which can be copied and installed the same way.

 To solve the problem copy the modified version as follows:

 boards.txt needts to to to <ArduinoInstallPath>/hardware/arduino/sam